misaacson01/Operant_Temp_Assay_V2/README.md

 ## Getting Started

 ### Requirements
-Matlab (created using 2020b, no toolboxes necessary) Arduino IDE (for uploading/updating arduino code)
+-Matlab (created using 2020b, no toolboxes necessary) -Arduino IDE (for uploading/updating arduino code)

 ### Assembly
 To be added